-Biofuels are transportation fuels like ethanol and biodiesel that are made from biomass materials.
+Biofuels are transportation fuels such as ethanol and biodiesel that are made from biomass materials.
 These fuels are usually blended with petroleum fuels (gasoline and diesel fuel), but they can also be used on their own.
 Using ethanol or biodiesel means less gasoline and diesel fuel is burned, which can reduce the amount of crude oil imported from other countries.
 Ethanol and biodiesel are also cleaner-burning fuels than pure gasoline and diesel fuel.

 What is ethanol?

-Other sources of sugars to produce ethanol include:
+Other sources of sugars to produce ethanol include